 When you’re trying to cover a large opening – especially if it’s wide – panel track shades are an ideal option.
 Custom Panel track shades for Mid-Century Modern Homes are one of the best choices for large windows or glass doors because their panels are available in a wide variety of widths (including custom measurements), and they can open from either direction (left to right, right to left) or split from the middle.
 These options allow you to precisely fit many kinds of openings without interfering with foot traffic or visibility.

 Sheer shadings are an innovative alternative to traditional blinds.
-Made with dual sheer layers that are connected by light dimming or darkening fabric vanes, sheer shadings mimic the effects of traditional blind designs and give phenomenal flexibility over the amount of light in a room.
+Made with sheer layers that are connected by light dimming or darkening fabric vanes, sheer shadings mimic the effects of traditional blind designs and give phenomenal flexibility over the amount of light in a room.
 This design gives you maximum privacy when desired, or full sunlight when the fabric vanes are opened.

 Keep in mind that mid-century modern design is all about creating bright, open spaces that fill with natural light.
 This natural light often helps support the health of indoor plants, another common theme in mid-century homes.
 In general, you’ll want to avoid picking fabric-heavy treatments that might be better suited to older, more classical home styles.